 Unless you’re a Luke Skywalker level fluky genius, you probably get better at things the more you do them.
-To this end it makes a lot of sense for you to look up your course’s practise questions so you can get a handle on what kind of things you’ll be asked in the old testing chamber.
-You can find practise questions for exams on your course’s Blackboard site, and you can even look up past papers through the library’s NewCat+ by searching “examination papers”.
+To this end it makes a lot of sense for you to look up your course’s practice questions so you can get a handle on what kind of things you’ll be asked in the old testing chamber.
+You can find practice questions for exams on your course’s Canvas site, and you can even look up past papers through the library’s NewCat+ by searching “examination papers”.

 3. Less panic, more prioritisation

 A key way to maximise the effectiveness of your study time is to focus on the aspects giving you the most trouble.
 While you might feel inclined to rehash the parts of your course you’re comfortable with and glide through a study session, leaving holes in your understanding can lead to your exam feeling more like a potluck.
 Targeting the areas in which you’re weakest will shore you up for any situation.

 Look up all there is to know about your exams, and get acquainted with the details of when and where.
 The starting dates for exams are available on the university website, and you can find your personalised exam timetable in myhub.